-One of the best things about social media is that you can grow your visibility online just by connecting with others.
+One of the best things about social media efforts is that you can grow your visibility online just by connecting with others.
 However, sometimes you can also create an environment of hidden vision with your social networking efforts.
 Having your message concealed happens when you have untargeted and unfocused efforts when sharing content on mass media communication websites.

 The Case Of The Missing Social Media Presence